dabblerdev/tudumvc/lesson1-development-cycle.md

 You may wonder why we made a backup of our pier.
 We did that so that we can develop on our existing pier wantonly and, should that result in a terminal failure, simply blow up the existing pier (`rm -r <your-pier>`) and copy our fresh copy back to the same location (`cp -r <your-pier>-bak <your-pier>`).
 If you're anything like me, it's extremely unlikely that you're going to make a mistake, _ever_, but better safe than sorry.
 But, if we're planning on allowing ourselves the escape route of simply recreating our pier from scratch, we should probably make sure we don't take our dev files with us on the sunk pier.

 **Creating a Development Routine**
 Let's create a folder to house our development files.
 We're going to create all of our new files here, then use a bash script to copy them into our urbit's pier.
-Doing our development in this way affords us free reign to blow up our pier directory, replace it with a backup and restart our copy routine, getting us right back to where we were before we ruined our last ship!
+Doing our development in this way affords us free reign to blow up our pier directory, replace it with a backup and restart our copy routine to get our hard-earned dev files into the fresh fake ship, getting us right back to where we were before we ruined our last ship!
-   * Create a folder with a name of your choosing (`mkdir <folder-name>`).
+   * Create a folder where you will keep all of your apps work, with a name of your choosing (`mkdir <folder-name>`).
 I'll use `~/urbit/devops` and we'll pretend my pier is `~/urbit/pen`
       * Within that new folder, create an `app`, `sur`, `mar`, `gen` and `lib` folder, to mirror those folders from our pier's `home` directory
-   * Create a shell script file and use [this script](supplemental/dev.sh) (or one of your own devising) that will copy the contents of `/devops` to a hard-coded directory (`~/urbit/pen`) or take a directory as an argument (our version uses a directory as an argument - we'll assume you're using that from here)
+   * Create a shell script file and use [this script](supplemental/dev.sh) (or one of your own devising) which will copy the contents of `/devops` to a hard-coded directory (`~/urbit/pen`) or take a directory as an argument (our version uses a directory as an argument - we'll assume you're using that from here)
    * Open two terminal sessions simultaneously, boot your urbit in one and start up your shell script in the other.
 Assuming the above configuration, we would start our shell script with something like `bash dev.sh ~/urbit/pen/home`.
 You should have something like this going on:

       ![Image of Dev Environment](supplemental/devops.png)